 But the focus of ASEAN countries is not only on COVID-19 and recovery.
 Nowhere is the US-China rivalry more striking than in the South China Sea.
 Over the past few months, China challenged the territorial waters of its neighbours and intensified military activity.

 The EU cannot allow countries to unilaterally undermine international law and maritime security in the South China Sea.
-Any disruption or instability affects trade flows for everyone: around 40% of the EU’s foreign trade goes through the South China Sea.
+Any disruption or instability affects trade flows for everyone: around 30% of global trade goes through the South China Sea.

 All parties should refrain from the threat or use of force and from any provocative actions.
 Instead, they should resolve disputes through peaceful means, such as the dispute settlement mechanisms under the United Nations Convention on the Law of the Sea (UNCLOS).
 We look forward to the conclusion of the talks on an effective, substantive and legally binding Code of Conduct in the South China Sea between ASEAN and his neighbours, which should not prejudice the interests of third parties.